Iowa vs. Minnesota NCAA Football Odds, Plays and Insights | November 13, 2021

 Minnesota Stats and Trends

-- Minnesota has played nine games, with five wins against the spread.

-- The Golden Gophers have yet to cover the spread this season when underdogs by 5.5 points or more.
+- This season, the Golden Gophers are winless against the spread when entering a game as an underdog of 5.5 points or more.

-- Minnesota's games this season have hit the over four times in nine opportunities (44.4%).
+- Minnesota has gone over the point total in 44.4% of its opportunities this season (four times over nine games with a set point total).

-- When Minnesota amasses more than 304.6 yards, the team is 4-1 against the spread and 4-1 overall.
+- In games that Minnesota amasses more than 304.6 yards, the team is 4-1 against the spread and 4-1 overall.

-- The Golden Gophers have 10 giveaways this season, while the Hawkeyes have 23 takeaways .
+- The Golden Gophers have turned the ball over 10 times, 13 fewer times than the Hawkeyes have forced turnovers (23).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.